dafny-lang/dafny/docs/DafnyRef/Expressions.md

 * a simple identifier, then the pattern matches
    * a parameter-less constructor if there is one defined with the correct type and the given name, else
    * the value of a symbolic constant, if a name lookup finds a declaration for a constant with the given name (if the name is declared but with a non-matching type, a type resolution error will occur),
    * otherwise, the identifier is a new bound variable

 Disjunctive patterns may not bind variables, and may not be nested inside other patterns.

-Any ``ExtendedPattern``s inside the parentheses are then matched against the arguments that were given to the constructor when the value was constructed.
+Any patterns inside the parentheses of a constructor (or tuple) pattern are then matched against the arguments that were given to the constructor when the value was constructed.
-The number of ``ExtendedPattern``s must match the number of parameters to the constructor (or the arity of the tuple).
+The number of patterns must match the number of parameters to the constructor (or the arity of the tuple).

-When matching a value of base type, the ``ExtendedPattern`` should either be a ``LiteralExpression_`` of the same type as the value, or a single identifier matching all values of this type.
+When matching a value of base type, the pattern should either be a literal expression of the same type as the value, or a single identifier matching all values of this type.

-`ExtendedPattern`s and `CasePattern`s may be nested.
-The set of bound variable identifiers contained in a `CaseBinding_` or `CasePattern` must be distinct.
+Patterns may be nested.
+The  bound variable identifiers contained in all the patterns must be distinct.
 They are bound to the corresponding values in the value being matched.
 (Thus, for example, one cannot repeat a bound variable to attempt to match a constructor that has two identical arguments.)